 The test itself is a performance task.
 CLA tries to get colleges to consider these four outcomes as collective outcomes for all disciplines.

-A high school version of the CLA, the College and Work Readiness Assessment (CWRA), is also available and is being used at many independent schools around the country.
-The CWRA is the performance task only, and does not include the "make an argument" and "break an argument" sections of the CLA.
+A high school version of the CLA, the College and Work Readiness Assessment (CWRA+), is also available and as of 2015, is being used at many independent and public high schools around the country.
+The CWRA+ is the performance task only, and does not include the "make an argument" and "break an argument" sections of the CLA.

 Useful Links